Statewide Event Promoting Healthy Living, Eating, and Aging

 ST. JOSEPH -- We all want to live a healthier lifestyle, especially as we get older and Blue Cross Blue Shield is lending a helping hand.

-The organization has launched a new series of events called GROW BOLD to help educate you about healthy eating, fitness and more.
+The organization has launched a new series of events called GROW BOLD to help teach you about healthy eating, fitness and more.

-Former Kare 11 Journalist Diana Pierce is an advocate for healthy eating and emcee of the event.
+Former KARE 11 journalist Diana Pierce is an advocate for healthy eating and emcee of the event.
 She says it all starts with the willingness to change.

 You just take one baby step.
 You didn't get in an unhealthy living situation overnight and you won't change it overnight.